 1965-66 NHRA & AHRA Drag Racing GT 350's

 winningist Cobra Roadster

-Race's Shelby History of Shelby American Pages His grandfather use to work with Shelby American.
+Race's Shelby History of Shelby American Pages His grandfather worked with Shelby American.
 Jim has some great

 - The Cobra Daytona Coupe story

 - The Terlingua Racing Team

 on the side of a number of Shelby American racing cars is a rather odd emblem of a mean

 looking rabbit.
 As you might expect, this is another interesting Carroll Shelby story.

 What is the significance of the rabbit and Terlingua Texas?